All Products

 Step 3: View logs

-2. On the Clusters page, find the cluster that you want to manage and click its name.
-In the left-side pane, choose Operations > Log Center.
+2. On the Clusters page, click the name of the cluster you want to manage.
+In the left navigation pane, choose Operations > Log Center.

-3. On the Log Center page, click the Application Logs tab and select a Logstore to view the logs of containers.
+3. On the Log Center page, click the Application Logs tab and select a Logstore to view the collected container logs.